‘Playboy’ Vixen Zoe Gregory Flaunts Booty, Makes The Most Of Paparazzi Attention After Alex Rodriguez Claims

 — Splash News (@SplashNews) March 27, 2019

 The model and fitness coach may not have been interested in hooking up with A-Rod, if indeed her claims are true, but she doesn’t hold back on flaunting her curves via Instagram.
-A post shared earlier this week features Zoe taking a selfie in a mirror and she’s giving a seductive look as she snaps the photo.
+A post shared earlier this week features Zoe taking a selfie in a mirror, and she’s giving a seductive look as she snaps the photo.

-The sexy shot shows Zoe wearing a soccer jersey and blue thong panties and she has the sides of the shirt cut to show off a fair amount of sideboob.
-She has one hip cocked to the side and it’s clear she knows that pose perfectly shows off her curvy derriere.
+The sexy shot shows Zoe wearing a soccer jersey and blue thong panties, and she has the sides of the shirt cut to show off a fair amount of sideboob.
+She has one hip cocked to the side, and it’s clear she knows that pose perfectly shows off her curvy derriere.

 View this post on Instagram